National Human Trafficking Awareness Day 2023: How one company is doing its part

 For more information on Goya's initiatives, visit goyacares.com.

-To learn more, watch the video at the top of this article, or click here to access it.
+To learn more, watch the at the top of this article, or click here to access it.

 Brittany Kasko is a lifestyle production assistant with Fox News Digital.